 The creatine supplementing protocols recommended by many manufacturers will not allow you to extract creatine’s full anabolic punch.

-In order to reap creatine’s full range of benefits, it is imperative that one first sets the stage - metabolically speaking.
-Unfortunately, this information is not easily available to the public.
-Moreover, many creatine informational websites misinterpret existing scientific studies and disseminate potentially harmful advise about the “proper” use of creatine.
+In order to reap creatine’s full range of benefits, it is imperative that one first sets the “metabolic” stage.
+This is information that is not easily available to the public.
+Moreover, many creatine informational websites first misinterpret existing scientific studies and then disseminate potentially harmful advise about the “proper” use of creatine.

-Dr. Alfredo Franco-Obregón now shares his insights about sports supplementation with an e-book that reveals the truth about creatine and the many ways in which it can help you achieve your true athletic potential - at any age.
+Dr. Franco now shares his insights about sports supplementation with a new e-book that reveals the truth about creatine and the many ways in which it can help you achieve your true athletic potential – at any age.

 With «Creatine: A practical guide», you’ll learn how to optimize creatine supplementation with the least amount of stress to your system and at the lowest price!

 Here are some important facts about creatine you should know:

 The timing and composition of your meals are absolutely imperative for the greatest anabolic effect in response to creatine supplementation.

 «Creatine: A practical guide» provides you with several anabolic recipes and dosing protocols specifically designed to explode muscle growth.
 The guide also teaches you which common dietary practices to avoid while supplementing.